 Frank Stack, an emeritus professor of art at MU, is credited with creating the first underground comic book when he published The Adventures of Jesus in 1964 under the pseudonym Foolbert Sturgeon.
 Artists such as Gilbert Shelton and R. Crumb also established the genre with publications such as The Fabulous Furry Freak Brothers and Fritz the Cat.

 Crumb stated that the appeal of underground comics was their lack of censorship – and this is certainly expressed in their content.
-Many underground comics deal with drug use, sex, and political issues such as racism, the anti-war movement, and women’s rights.
+Many underground comics offer commentary on drug use, sex, racism, the anti-war movement, and women’s rights.
+These were all topics that could not easily be treated by mainstream comics publishers.

 Book Banning Continues